ericwbailey/ericwbailey.website/source/published/where-do-you-start-measuring-distance-from-when-the-origin-is-the-bottom-of-a-block-of-text.md

 ### 1. Baseline

 In typography, the [baseline](https://en.wikipedia.org/wiki/Baseline_(typography)) is an invisible line that glyphs sit on.
-There’s a little more nuance to this, but this is a post about measurement, not typographic nitty-gritty.
+There’s a little more nuance to this, but this is a post about measurement, not typographic minutiae.

 <div class="centered-media-outer">
   <svg class="centered-media-inner-2" role="img" focusable="false" viewBox="0 0 260 80" fill="none" xmlns="http://www.w3.org/2000/svg">